micro/go-micro/README.md

 and help you in that journey e.g you're probably running managed kubernetes on a major cloud provider with many other things.
 We're doing that for you instead as a company and platform team.

-### I still want to use Go Micro version 2.0 for my company.
+### I want to use Go Micro version 2.0 for my company.
 Can I still do that?

 Yes.
 Go Micro 2.0 is still Apache 2.0 licensed which means you can still freely use it for everything you were using before.
 If you're a new user you can do the same.
 These things are using go modules so you're import path is simply `github.com/micro/go-micro/v2` as it was before.
 Because